-Effective the first pay period in January 2012, the Employer agrees to contribute on behalf of each full time employee equivalent thirteen dollars and fifty cents (\$13.50) per calendar week.
-Effective the first pay period in July 2013, the Employer agrees to contribute on behalf of each full-time employee equivalent fourteen dollars (\$14.00) per calendar week.
-Effective the first pay period in December 2013, the Employer agrees to contribute on behalf of each full-time employee equivalent fourteen dollars and fifty cents (\$14.50) per calendar week.
+Effective on December 1, 2014, the Employer agrees to contribute on behalf of each full-time employee equivalent fifteen dollars (\$15.00) per calendar week.
+Effective on December 1, 2015, the Employer agrees to contribute on behalf of each full-time employee equivalent fifteen dollars and fifty cents (\$15.50) per calendar week.
+Effective on December 1, 2016, the Employer agrees to contribute on behalf of each full-time employee equivalent sixteen dollars (\$16.00) per calendar week.

-The amount of contributions for each year shall be based on the number of fulltime equivalent employees as of the last payroll period in October during such fiscal year.
+The amount of contributions for each year shall be based on the number of full-time equivalent employees as of the last payroll period in October during such fiscal year.

 The contributions made by the Commonwealth to the Health and Welfare Fund shall not be used for any purpose other than to provide health and welfare benefits and to pay the operating and administrative expenses of the fund.